ParkJiyoon2/hw3/README.md

 The entry has a pfn (page frame number), which covers 4KB memory region.

 Inside the page frame, the lower 12 bits are used as page offset, and finally calculates the target address to PA.

-## Objective of the homework
-1. to simulate paging system with your own assumptions.
--- there are several options to expand your work; so choose your difficulty level
-a. simple (16-bit address space, single process, demand paging)
-b. complicated (32-bit address space, 10 proc, demand paging, physical memory simulation)
-c. complex (32-bit addr space, 10 proc, demand paging, limited physical memory, swapping)

-2. sample input has the following format pid access_va rw

-3. sample output should be the following format pid access_va rw [accss_pa] mem_value

-4. you can make your own assumption, and this code work is open to extend.
-Please document if you implement your own things.
-(I strongly recommend you to try that.)

 Happy hacking!
 Seehwan